CodingNomads/articles/movie-tweets/movie-analysis.md

 There are a couple of adjustments you should make while reading in the data, to make sure it will be in good shape to work with:

 - Define that the separators are double colons `::`
-- Give the column names when so they will become the headers
+- Give the column names, so they will become the headers
 - Convert the UNIX time to a datetime format

 With this in mind, let's read in `users.dat`, `ratings.dat` and `movies.dat` one by one: